Times change and my website needed to change too. To see the 2020 update of this page click this link

-To read about all the toxic substances pets in America eat accidentally, go here
+To read about many more toxic substances pets accidentally eat go here

-As of December, 2012, it is illegal to sell non-bittered antifreeze in the USA.
-That does not mean that all non-bittered antifreeze is off the shelves.
-Bittering agents of the kind used in sprays to discourage pet licking, are quite ineffective.
-So remain cautious with your pets.
+In December of 2012, it became illegal to sell non-bittered antifreeze in the USA. (ref) That does not mean that all non-bittered antifreeze is off the shelf and not lying around in the garage, yard or somewhere automobiles are stored and serviced.
+So remain cautious with your pets. (looking at Prestone antifreeze 50-50 in mid 2018, it still contains ethylene glycol and an ingestion hazard warning. (ref)

 Over the years, EG and rodent baits have accounted for about equal numbers of cases; but while most pets that eat rat or mouse poison survive, most that consume ethylene glycol products do not.
-That is because the symptoms of rodent bait consumption are quite distinctive and veterinarians have very effective antidotes for these (Warfarin-like) products that can be given any time after the bait was consumed.
+That is because the symptoms of rodent bait consumption are quite distinctive and veterinarians have very effective antidotes for these (Warfarin-like anticoagulant) products that can be given after the bait was consumed.

 Ethylene glycol is an ingredient in certain liquid rust inhibitors.
 It is incorporated in solar collectors and used in many chemical manufacturing processes.
 I have read that it is, or was, an ingredient in the liquid placed inside of decorative “snow scene” glass globes.
-You can read more about the places that use it and products that might contain ethylene glycol in Wikipedia.
+You can read more about the places that use it and products that might contain ethylene glycol in this Wikipedia article.

 Despite its wide use in a multitude of products, the most common source to pets is car antifreeze.
 Antifreeze poisoning occurs even in warm climates because radiator coolant in all climates contains ethylene glycol to inhibit rust and motor corrosion.

-Although both EG and DEG cause kidney damage, the method by which DEG does so is less well understood but doesn't appear to the same as that of ethylene glycol (oxalate crystals do not form in the kidneys) There have been reported cases of poisoning in dogs due to the ingestion of this compound. (ref)
+Although both EG and DEG cause kidney damage, the method by which DEG does so is less well understood.
+It doesn't appear to be the same as that of ethylene glycol (EG causes oxalate crystals to form in your pet's kidneys).
+There have been reported cases of poisoning in dogs due to the ingestion of this compound. (ref)

 Ethylene glycol is a syrupy liquid with no color, no odor and a taste that is described as somewhat sweet.
-The poisonous nature of these compounds was not discovered until the 1930s.
-(Massengill incident)
+The poisonous nature of these compounds were not discovered until the 1930s.
+That was through a tragic accident that eventually lead to the formation of the FDA.
+(The Massengill incident)

 Ethylene glycol kills in an indirect way.
 It, in itself, is not poisonous – initially your pet will just act tipsy like it would if it consumed bourbon whiskey.
 But a particular liver enzyme, alcohol dehydrogenase begins a process that leads to a very dangerous by-product , glycolic acid. which is, itself, transformed into oxalic acid.
 Oxalic acid combines with the calcium in your pet’s blood to form calcium oxalate which blocks and destroys critical parts of your pet’s kidneys, its nephrons. through mechanical blockage and increased back pressure .